angsy/lnqft/README.md

   * Run the file lnqft.exe located in the folder "lnqft\target\release" and follow the on screen instruction(s).

 ## Version(s)
-* 0.1.0-alpha.1
+* 0.1.0-alpha.2

 ## Side note(s)
-* Network function still haven't being implemented.
+* Basic network function implemented, however the code need further improvement.
 * Future security risk need to be mitigated.